 So many of you loved the best plants to use for miniature gardens ideas that I thought you would also enjoy this beautiful, miniature moss bonsai in a teacup.
-This project is an excerpt from the book, Miniature Moss Gardens, and the step-by-step instructions are listed below.
+This project is from the book, Miniature Moss Gardens, and the step-by-step instructions are listed below.

 Miniature Moss Gardens

 This selection from Miniature Moss Gardens was provided by Tuttle Publishing who also provided a review copy of the book.

 The ‘bon’ in bonsai refers to the pot, while the ‘sai’ character means plant.
 Pots or bowls in which moss only is planted are called moss pots.
 These do not need a hole in the bottom, unlike moss bonsai pots.

 For moss bonsai beginners, a small pot about the size of your hand is recommended as it will not take up too much space.
 As the years go by, the moss will get thicker and provide an attractive contrast to the surrounding vegetation.

 When choosing a pot or bowl for your moss bonsai, make sure it has a hole in the base.
 Japanese-style bowls that evoke a feeling of calm are a good choice, but colorful bowls and receptacles with an interesting shape are also suitable.

 Choose something that will complement the atmosphere of the place and work in with the image you are trying to create.